-Our responsibility is to express an opinion on the Return based on my audit.
+My responsibility is to express an opinion on the Return based on my audit.
 I conducted my audit in accordance with Canadian generally accepted auditing standards.
-Those standards require that I comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance whether the Return is free of material misstatement.
+Those standards require that I comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance about whether the return is free of material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Return.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the Return, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal controls relevant to the entity's preparation and fair presentation of the Return in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the internal controls.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the chief agent, as well as evaluating the overall presentation of the Return.
+In making those risk assessments, the auditor considers internal control relevant to the preparation of the Return in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the Chief Agent, as well as evaluating the overall presentation of the Return.

-We believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my qualified audit opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my qualified audit opinion.